 Christmas farm safety

-- From December on, there are always a lot of extra people around on a small block, and many of them are not ‘farm-wise’.
-Can they climb a barb-wire fence or can they recognise the hot wire on an electric fence before accidentally making an earth contact!
+From December on, there are always a lot of extra people around on a small block, and many of them are not ‘farm-wise’.
+Can they climb a barbed-wire fence or can they recognise the hot wire on an electric fence before accidentally making an earth contact!

 - View all these extra bodies on your property as ‘hazards’ both to you and themselves, as a farm is a dangerous place because of Machinery, Animals and Chemicals.